Dead245/Dead245/README.md

 |----------------|--------------------
 | C++            | Mainly from personal experience and projects
 | C#             | Using Unity Game Engine
-| C              | Learned through college courses
+| C              | Learned through personal projects and college courses
 | JavaScript     | From high school programming class
 | Python         | From high school programming class, also used its turtle library
 | HTML           | From Web Design classes